How Are Sleep Disorders Treated?

 Drug treatments for sleep disorders include:4-6

-• Long-term insomnia: Hypnotics may be prescribed for more serious cases of insomnia.
+- Long-term insomnia: Hypnotics may be prescribed for more serious cases of insomnia that generally include some daytime impairment.
 This includes drugs like Ambien, Sonata, or Lunesta.
 There are newer classes of drugs that turn off wakefulness, such as Belsomra, Dayvigo, or Quvivq.

-• Narcolepsy: Stimulants may help prevent daytime sleepiness.
-Antidepressants may help prevent cataplexy, which is a loss of muscle control.
+- Narcolepsy: Stimulants may help prevent daytime sleepiness.
+Antidepressants may help prevent cataplexy, which is a loss of muscle control triggered by a strong emotion.
 Medicines taken at night may help improve nighttime sleep, leading to feeling more awake during the day.